Scott

 -

-Read more: Back scenes, trees, and fasciaThere are times when building a layout when things seem to take months to make any significant difference, then there are weekends like this past one where you surprise yourself and think did I really do all that this past two days?
+Read more: Backscenes, trees, and fasciaWhen building a layout there are times when things seem to take months to make any significant difference, then there are weekends like this past one where you surprise yourself and think did I really do all that this past two days?
 The weekend began with a list…

 -